 - Explanation method is chosen based on G3 Truthfulness and G4 Informative plausibility.

 - Evaluations on two medical datasets showed existing heatmap methods met G1, partially met G2, but failed G3 and G4.

 - We propose a novel problem of multi-modal medical image explanation and its metrics.

-A precursor of this work is accepted by AAAI 22 Social Impact Track:
+A precursor of this work is published at AAAI 22 Social Impact Track:

 Evaluating Explainable AI on a Multi-Modal Medical Imaging Task: Can Existing Algorithms Fulfill Clinical Requirements?

 - AAAIEvaluating Explainable AI on a Multi-Modal Medical Imaging Task: Can Existing Algorithms Fulfill Clinical Requirements?Proceedings of the AAAI Conference on Artificial Intelligence Jun 2022